discretize/discretize-guides/guides/cc-distribution/index.md

 </Tab>
 <Tab title="Artsariiv">
 <Divider text="Artsariiv"/>
 At 2100 Artsariiv has a large defiance bar that needs to be broken quickly for the <Specialization name="Soulbeast"/> to land their reflect into <Effect name="Exposed"/>.
-Luckily you have <Effect name="Hypernovalaunch"/> working in your favour, which the <Specialization name="Renegade"/> should utilize by canceling his <Skill name="Surge of the mists"/> with it, causing it to hit 9 times, resulting in 1350 defiance bar damage.
-This property of <Effect name="Hypernovalaunch"/> can be used to get more hits with any movement skills, like warrior's <Skill name="whirlwindattack"/> (Greatsword 3) and Fiery Greatsword's <Skill name="fierywhirl"/> (FGS 3).
+Luckily you have <SpecialActionKey name="hypernovalaunch"/> working in your favour, which the <Specialization name="Renegade"/> should utilize by canceling his <Skill name="Surge of the mists"/> with it, causing it to hit 9 times, resulting in 1350 defiance bar damage.
+This property of <SpecialActionKey name="hypernovalaunch"/> can be used to get more hits with any movement skills, like warrior's <Skill name="whirlwindattack"/> (Greatsword 3) and Fiery Greatsword's <Skill name="fierywhirl"/> (FGS 3).

 The remaining 750 defiance bar damage should come from the <Specialization name="Firebrand"/>'s <Skill name="Banesignet"/> and from <Specialization name="Berserker"/>'s <Skill name="headbutt"/> and either <Skill name="Tremor"/> or <Skill name="updraft"/> from <Specialization name="Weaver"/> if the <Specialization name="Berserker"/> isn't bringing an offhand mace.